michalisKout/meetup-app/README.md

      - prettier 1.18.* for consistent code formating across project.
      - husky 3.0.* and lint-staged 9.4.* for pre-commit hooking.
      - jest 24.9.* and enzyme 6.5.* for testing.
-     - json-server 0.15.* for creating a fake api.
+     - json-server 0.15.* for creating a mock api.
+     - axios 0.19.* for fecthing the mock api.

 > **Design Patterns**